'I'm Intersex,' A Supermodel Says, Hoping To End Stigma

 "People want to put us in a box — male or female — but in reality sex is on a spectrum," she says.
 "Intersex is just proof of that."

-Odiele was born with AIS (androgen insensitivity syndrome), a condition in which a person is born with both X and Y chromosomes — but their bodies do not respond to male hormones, according to a description by the National Institutes of Health.
+Odiele was born with androgen insensitivity syndrome — a condition in which a person is born with both X and Y chromosomes, but the person's body does not respond to male hormones, according to a description by the National Institutes of Health.

 "Like most intersex kids, I've been subjected to irreversible, unconsented, unnecessary surgeries," Odiele says.
 "These surgeries have caused way more harm than good."